-Yet, when I read of the increase -and even the celebration- of abortion, I am so grieved that I simply have no words.
+When I read of the increasing “celebration” of abortion in our world today, I am so grieved that I simply have no words.
 But then I remember a time when God did give me words, soul-searching words of grief for the child I lost so many years ago.
-Today seemed a fitting day to share these words with you.
+Today is Sanctity of Life Sunday and seems a fitting day to share these words with you.

-Below is a psalm-styled chiastic poem I wrote while I was in seminary.
+Below is a psalm-styled poem I wrote while I was in seminary.
 It is called “A Mother’s Lament” and serves as the introduction to my Bible study, Worthy of Love: A Journey of Hope and Healing After Abortion.
-Next week, I will share it’s counterpart, a poem called, “A Mother’s Hope,” where I bring the shadow of my grief into the light of the Cross.
+You may also enjoy this poem’s counterpart, “A Mother’s Hope,” where I bring the shadow of my grief into the light of the Cross.
 There is hope after abortion.

 A Mother’s Lament by Shadia Hrichi